layilin/SP23-33852/_annotations/book3.md

 [people] 114.510n Mrs. Lennox.
 Charlotte Lennox (1730/1731?-1804), British writer best known for the novel *The Female Quixote, or, The Adventures of Arabella* (1752).
 A close friend of Samuel Johnson.

 115.519 rude lays.
-Unskilled poetry.
+Unskilled or unrefined poetry.

 [plant] 115.522 sand-box shade.
-The sand-box (*Hura crepitans*), a tree native to tropical America.
+The sand-box (*Hura crepitans*) is a tree native to tropical America.
 It gets its name from its seed pods which, when dried, were used as sandboxes for blotting ink.
 Apart from being quite tall (100+ feet), the sand-box is peculiar for two other reasons: its leaves, bark, and sap are poisonous, and when ripe, its seed pods open with loud explosive sound, flinging its seeds at over 100 mph.

 115.531 reed-built huts.
 Dwellings of enslaved Africans.